 Unfortunately, functional medicine is not covered by the NHS.
 However, if you are interested and would like to know more, contact Shania at the Cavendish Wellness Clinic.
 Dr Shania also collaborates with other New You inspirations, nutritional therapist Sam Taylor and Psychologist Jessica Valentine.

 If you are experiencing health challenges, then we hope this article with Dr Shania has offered some help to you on your journey.
-The entire team at Edible Health have all experienced their own health issues and so, as ever, we remain committed to supporting you all, however we can.
+Edible Health remains committed to supporting you all, however we can.
 If you have any questions or would just like someone to talk to, then please just get in touch.
 Whilst we may not be qualified Doctors, we have huge hearts, endless compassion and tons of contacts and experience that might just be able to help.
 And who knows - maybe a ‘New Therapy’ could lead to a ‘New You’!

 The information we have provided herewith, and all linked materials are not intended nor should they be construed as medical advice.
 Moreover, the information herewith should not be used as a substitute for professional medical expertise or treatment.
 Please refer to our Terms and Conditions and consult your General Practitioner for advice specific for you.